 How do I join Amazon Prime Student or Amazon Prime Student (UK)?

-To join Amazon Prime Student in the US, head to the sign up page.
+To join Amazon Prime Student in the US, simply head to the sign up page (opens in new tab).

 Select the 'Start your 6-month trial' button.
 On the next page, enter your school email address and the year you expect to graduate.
 Amazon uses your this to determine when your Amazon Prime Student membership will end.

-An email will be sent to your .edu account, and from there you can complete the sign up process.
+An email will be sent to your .edu account for confirmation, and from there you can complete the signup process.

 In the UK, the Amazon Prime Student sign up page (opens in new tab) is a bit more involved.
 You'll need to provide your school email address and expected graduation month and year, as well as your academic level, subject you're studying and your payment method information.

-Once completed, you'll need to verify your academic email address.
+Once completed, you'll then have to verify your academic email address.
 Your six-month free trial will begin once this is checked off.

-You'll need to be verified as a student first, and once this happens you'll be refunded the difference between the regular $119 / £79 fee and the $59 / £39 Student fee.
+You'll need to be verified as a student first.
+Once this happens, you'll be refunded the difference between the regular $139 / £79 fee and the $69 / £39 Student fee.
 You don't need to cancel your current Prime membership to join Prime Student.

 What if I don't have an .edu or .ac.uk email?

-If you don't have a .edu, .ac.uk, or .edu.ie email address, never fear.
+If you don't have a .edu, .ac.uk, or .edu.ie email address, don’t fret.
 There's still a way to sign up for Prime Student without one.

 In the US, in order to apply for Prime Student without a .edu email, you'll need to prove you're enrolled at an eligible university or college located in one of the 50 states or Washington, D.C.

-To do so, you must send documentation to email@example.com.
-Make sure all your Amazon account payment information is up-to-date before you do so.
+To do so, you must send documentation to email@example.com (opens in new tab).
+But before you do so, make sure all your Amazon account payment information is up-to-date.

 In the email, include a scan, photo or screenshot of one of the following.
 It goes without saying these must be yours and not someone else's (sorry, roommate):